Orbitz Says Legacy Travel Site Likely Hacked, Affecting 880,000 Credit Cards - Slashdot

 hyperclocker shares a report from U.S. News & World Report: Orbitz says a legacy travel booking platform may have been hacked, possibly exposing the personal information of people that made certain purchases between January 1, 2016 and December 22, 2017.
 Orbitz said Tuesday about 880,000 payment cards were impacted.
 Data that was likely exposed includes name, payment card information, date of birth, phone number, email address, physical and/or billing address and gender.
 The company said evidence suggests an attacker may have accessed information stored on the platform -- which was for both consumers and business partners -- between Oct.
 1, 2017 and Dec.
 22, 2017.
 "Orbitz said it worked with a forensic investigation firm, cybersecurity experts, and law enforcement once the breach was discovered in order to 'eliminate and prevent unauthorized access to the platform,'" reports The Verge.
 "The company also notes that its current site, Orbitz.com, wasn't affected.
 It is notifying customers who may have been impacted and is offering a year of free credit monitoring."

-One year free credit monitoring (Score:2)
+One year free credit monitoring (Score:3)

+They got me - the dates match and it was Orbitz (Score:2)